t-bendet/Minecraft_JS_2D/pseudo.md

 - [ ] coding skin
 - [ ] china skin bambook
 - [ ] randomize world generation
-- [ ] randomization how?? onorder shapes loke clouds
-- [ ] media queries
-- [ ] fonts animations and shits
-- [ ] Q : add animation for landing and explantion?
 - [ ] lawn-mower
 - [ ] add on hover image that will be like the item i selected from the inventory
 - [ ] creatyourown :size,skin,elements